PKU-YuanGroup/MagicTime/README.md

 Coming soon!

 ## 🐳 ChronoMagic Dataset
-ChronoMagic with 3000+ metamorphic time-lapse videos, each accompanied by a detailed caption.
-We released the subset of ChronoMagic used to train MagicTime and the rest of the data is coming soon.
-The dataset is can be downloaded at [Google Drive](https://drive.google.com/drive/folders/1WsomdkmSp3ql3ImcNsmzFuSQ9Qukuyr8?usp=sharing).
+ChronoMagic with 2265 metamorphic time-lapse videos, each accompanied by a detailed caption.
+We released the subset of ChronoMagic used to train MagicTime and the ChronoMagic-Landscape dataset is coming soon.
+The dataset can be downloaded at [Google Drive](https://drive.google.com/drive/folders/1WsomdkmSp3ql3ImcNsmzFuSQ9Qukuyr8?usp=sharing).
 Some samples can be found on our Project Page.

 ## 👍 Acknowledgement